The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Introduction

-Significant acceleration of parameter estimation was achieved by \citet{Taylor2022-nq} through factorizing the PTA likelihood for a CUP into parallelized per-pulsar analyses \citep[see e.g.][]{Arzoumanian2020-br, iptadr2, Johnson_2022, Goncharov_2021}.
-This Factorized Likelihood (FL) method shows excellent agreement with the full production-level PTA likelihood analysis.
-Unfortunately, the FL method assumes a power-law CUP with a fixed spectral index---typically $\alpha=-2/3$ as a default model of a SGWB from SMBHBs---thereby limiting spectral characterization to models with a fixed spectral shape.
-A more general approach would maintain the likelihood computational speed-up, parallelization over pulsars, and the intended modularity of this FL technique, while permitting analyses of SGWB models with arbitrary spectral parametrizations.
+There is a tremendous need for robust, efficient, and flexible analysis methods for PTAs that follow our previously mentioned guiding principles of scalability and modularity.
+For example, high-cadence timing campaigns from telescopes such as CHIME \citep{2021ApJS..255....5C} generate large data volumes that will slow current pipelines.
+More pressing is that the synthesis of all current regional PTA data sets will result in a combined IPTA data set with more than 100 pulsars, which will tax existing pipelines.
+Significant acceleration of parameter estimation was achieved by \citet{Taylor2022-nq}, who modeled the SGWB as a CURN, which thereby allows the PTA likelihood to be factorized into parallelized per-pulsar analyses \citep[see e.g.][]{Arzoumanian2020-br, iptadr2, Johnson_2022, Goncharov_2021}.
+This Factorized Likelihood (FL) method shows excellent agreement with the full production-level PTA likelihood.
+Unfortunately, the FL method assumes a power-law model with a fixed spectral index, which limits its usefulness for spectral model selection and source inference.
+A more general approach would maintain the likelihood computational speed-up, parallelization over pulsars, and the intended modularity of this FL technique while permitting analyses of SGWB models with arbitrary spectral parameterizations.

-In this paper, we introduce a generalization of the FL approach that allows for rapid SGWB spectral characterization under arbitrary parametrized models, rather than just a fixed-slope power-law.
+In this paper, we introduce the aforementioned generalization of the FL approach, allowing for rapid SGWB spectral characterization under arbitrary parametrized models, rather than just a fixed-index power-law.
 This is made possible by condensing the pulsar timing data down to what we call \textit{Bayesian periodograms}: probability density reconstructions of the pulsar timing-residual power spectral density at each frequency.
 Models are then re-fit to combinations of these Bayesian periodograms.
-In \autoref{sec:method}, we discuss current analysis methods before introducing our analysis techniques.
-We present the results of our comparison tests between the current and new methods on simulated and real data in \autoref{sec:results}, before sharing our conclusions in \autoref{sec:discuss}.
+In \autoref{sec:method}, we discuss current analysis methods before introducing our new analysis techniques.
+We present the results of our comparison tests between the current and new methods on simulated and real data in \autoref{sec:results}, before sharing our conclusions and goals for further developments in \autoref{sec:discuss}.